Thuliumitation/nestcord/README.md

 asyncio.run(main())
 ```

-More examples in there `examples` directory.
+More examples in the `examples` directory.

 ## Supports
 - Timeouts